ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 git clone https://github.com/bsteinfeld/sturdy-disco.git

 # Change your current directory to the cloned repository
-cd pqrkh-adapting_to_rapid_advances_in_llms
+cd sturdy-disco
 ```

 ## Explore the Project Structure

 Before we dive into coding, let’s take a moment to understand the structure of the project.
 Familiarizing yourself with the project layout will make it easier to navigate and modify the code.

-TODO: Double check with actual structure and update respectively

 Project Structure Overview:

 - **src/**: Contains the source code of the application.
-  - **server.ts**: The main application code that runs the express application
+  - **server.ts**: The main application code that runs the express application.
+  - **utils.ts**: Provides some helper functions.
   - **controllers/**: Holds the controller files responsible for handling HTTP requests and responses.
   - **routes/**: Defines the URL mappings to the corresponding controllers.
   - **public/**: Contains static assets like HTML, CSS, and JavaScript files that are served directly to the client.
     - **css/**: Stylesheets for the application.
     - **js/**: Client-side JavaScript scripts.
     - **images/**: Images used in the application.
-    - **index.html**: The main HTML of the app
+    - **index.html**: The main HTML of the app.
+- **partX/**: Contains snapshots of the code for this Guided Project.
 - **package.json**: Lists the project dependencies and scripts.
+The following scripts are provided:
+  - `npm run build`: Runs `tsc` building the typescript application.
+  - `npm start`: Start the _built_ application (depends on the aforementioned build).
+  - `npm run dev`: Starts the appliction in dev mode which will automatically restart whenever a change is detected (uses: `nodemon`).
+  - `npm run console`: Starts an interactive shell using `ts-node`.
+This is useful to test and debug your application.
 - **tsconfig.json**: Configuration file for TypeScript compiler options.
 - **README.md**: Provides information about the project.

+Note the `partX` folders as these provide snapshots of various parts of this Guided Project.
+Feel free to experiment and change any aspect of the code, as you can always use one of these folders to restore the state of the project.

 ## Install Dependencies